valerieding/Happiness-Map-App/README.md

 Message Board:
 - Design document says there will be getposts() removeposts().
 That is not in our iteration.
 Getposts() is done in trending and in recent posts.
 Removeposts() will be relevant when an Admin is included in iteration two.
-- Created a change to make up of post.
-Reactions is a class that contains upvotes and downvotes.
-Just in case we make other reactions, easier to have it's own class.
+- Created a change to the makeup of post.
+'Reactions' is a class that contains upvotes and downvotes.
+Just in case we make other reactions, it will be easier to have its own class.
 Classic code smell.

 ### 8.)
 Anything else:
+- Find us on the web at http://happymap.ddns.net/!